Now with a £300 annual dining credit: A review of The Platinum Card from American Express UK

-If you’re a frequent traveller to the USA, the Platinum Card gives you access to the very best network of domestic lounges in the US — the Centurion Lounges.
+If you’re a frequent traveller to the U.S., the Platinum Card gives you access to the very best network of domestic lounges in the US — the Centurion Lounges.
 Amex has spent plenty of resources building these lounges, and they’re worth every penny.
-With food menus from award-winning chefs, top-shelf cocktails, complimentary massages, spa treatments and more, the Centurion Lounges are a bright spot of the domestic US lounge network.
+With food menus from award-winning chefs, top-shelf cocktails, complimentary massages, spa treatments and more, the Centurion Lounges are a bright spot of the domestic U.S. lounge network.
 With Centurion Lounge access, you can also guest in two fellow travellers for free.

-There are only eight Centurion Lounges open in the USA: Dallas-Fort Worth (DFW), Houston (IAH), Las Vegas (LAS), Miami (MIA), New York LaGuardia (LGA), Philadelphia (PHL), San Francisco (SFO) and Seattle-Tacoma (SEA).
-Amex has also announced plans to open Centurion Lounges at New York Kennedy (JFK), Los Angeles (LAX), Charlotte (CLT) and Denver (DEN).
-There’s also a Centurion Lounge coming to London (LHR) Terminal 3 later this year.
+There are 12 Centurion Lounges open in the U.S.: Charlotte (CLT), Dallas-Fort Worth (DFW), Houston (IAH), Las Vegas (LAS), Lost Angeles (LAX), Miami (MIA), New York Kennedy (JFK), New York LaGuardia (LGA), Philadelphia (PHL), Phoenix (PHX), San Francisco (SFO) and Seattle-Tacoma (SEA).
+Amex has also announced plans to open Centurion Lounges at Denver (DEN).
+There’s also a Centurion Lounge coming to London (LHR) Terminal 3 in 2021.

 The Amex Lounge Collection also features the following international airport lounges, which are classified as either Centurion or American Express Lounges: